LinhBuiULB/MasterThesis/Code/ch6-LeukemiaSubtypes/README.md

 https://homes.di.unimi.it/scotti/all/

-The DEMIR-LEUKEMIA dataset has been provided by Nizar Ahmed. <br /> The datasets and the CSV files are then not provided in the repository.
+The DEMIR-LEUKEMIA dataset has been provided by Nizar Ahmed. <br />

+N.B: The datasets and the CSV files are then not provided in the repository.